lbphan2/Portfolio/README.md

 ## Overview

 Welcome to my engineering portfolio.
-I am an Aerospace Engineering student at the University of Illinois Urbana-Champaign with interests in computational fluid dynamics, finite element analysis, numerical methods, and engineering data analysis.
+I am an Aerospace Engineering student at the University of Illinois Urbana-Champaign with interests in computational fluid dynamics, simulation, numerical methods, and engineering data analysis.

 This portfolio highlights simulation, analysis, and design projects involving CFD, FEA, CAD, post-processing, and Python-based engineering workflows.